gtheilman/OnCallAssignments/README.md

 ![](https://github.com/gtheilman/OncallAssignments/blob/master/media/folders.jpg)

-8. Drop it anywhere in the Terminal/command prompt window.
+5. Drop it anywhere in the Terminal/command prompt window.

-5. Click with your mouse anywhere in the Terminal/command prompt window.
+6. Click with your mouse anywhere in the Terminal/command prompt window.
 Now press the <code>Enter/return</code> key.

-6. Type the word _meteor_ in the Terminal window.
+7. Type the word <code>meteor</code> in the Terminal window.
 Press the <code>Enter/return</code> key.